 But what does this mean for you?
 Think of two scenarios:

-- Segregated funds: Your money is never mixed with the company’s operating funds (like having one safe inside another).
+- Segregated funds: Your money is never mixed with the company’s operating funds (like having a safe inside another).
+Semiannual audits: Firms such as Deloitte review their figures more thoroughly than an accountant during tax season.

-Available account types and trading profiles
+Account types available and trading profiles

 Trading platforms and operational tools at HF Markets